open-AIMS/ReefGuideAPI.jl/docs/src/docker.md

 compile/build it with a local `Julia` installation.
 You will be able to view the latest published versions of the Docker image on the repository packages page.

+## Dockerfile Configuration

+The Julia version is specified by the `JULIA_VERSION` arg.
+The full version is specified to maintain build stability, but should be bumped to the latest version of Julia when a release is published.

 ## A note about MKL_jll

 Due to how Julia (particularly v1.11) handles precompilation, it significantly reduces the build time by explicitly installed MKL_jll before installing any of explicit project dependencies.